Laabh-Gupta/Sentimental-Analysis-Speech/README.md

 ## ℹ️ About The Project

-The primary goal of this project is to build a robust classifier for emotion recognition from audio data.
+The primary goal of this project is to build a robust classifier for emotion recognition from audio.
 This has applications in customer service analysis, mental health monitoring, and interactive AI systems.

-The project involves:
-1. Preprocessing audio files.
-2. Extracting meaningful acoustic features.
-3. Training a machine learning model to classify emotions.
-4. Evaluating the model's performance.
+The project involves preprocessing audio, extracting key acoustic features, and training a hybrid CNN-LSTM model for classification.

+The core analysis is in `Speech_Sentimental_Analysis.ipynb`.

 ---

-## 📊 Dataset

 ## 📊 Dataset